collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_installation.rst

 where the trailing "providence" is the name of the directory you want your installation to be in.
 Git will create the directory for you.

 Copy the setup.php-dist file (in the root directory of the CA distribution) to a file named setup.php.
 Edit setup.php, changing the various directory paths and database login parameters to reflect your server setup.
 Make sure the permissions on the app/tmp, app/lib/core/Parsers/htmlpurifier/standalone/HTMLPurifier/DefinitionCache and server root directories are such that the web server can write to them.
-In a web browser navigate to the web-based installer (http://www.myCollectiveaccessSite.org/install).
-Enter your email address and select the installation profile that best fits your needs.
-Then click on the "begin" button.
-For more, see Installing Providence.
+In a web browser, navigate to the `README <https://github.com/collectiveaccess/providence/blob/master/README.md>`_.
+For more, see `Installation <https://manual.collectiveaccess.org/setup/Installation.html>`_.

 Installing CollectiveAccess on Shared Servers
 ---------------------------------------------